Double Feature: Critic Justin Chang Pairs His Favorite Films Of 2019

 Portrait of a Lady on Fire and Little Women

-The costume drama as corrective: Two 18th-century Frenchwomen are briefly freed to make art and love in Céline Sciamma's Portrait of a Lady on Fire, while Greta Gerwig's vital new adaptation of Little Women lovingly reshapes a beloved text.
-Both movies are fiercely intelligent, swooningly romantic and passionately opposed to the inequities that women artists face in every era.
+The costume drama as corrective: Two 18th century French women are briefly freed to make art and love in Céline Sciamma's Portrait of a Lady on Fire, while Greta Gerwig's vital new adaptation of Little Women lovingly reshapes a beloved text.
+Both movies are fiercely intelligent, swooningly romantic and passionately opposed to the inequities that female artists face in every era.

 Long Day's Journey Into Night and An Elephant Sitting Still

 Two stunning works by two of the brightest new talents in Chinese filmmaking, one of them sadly no longer with us.
 Hu Bo died shortly before the 2018 festival premiere of An Elephant Sitting Still, a bleak roundelay of lives intersecting in contemporary northern China.
-In contrast with that picture's stark realism, Bi Gan's Long Day's Journey Into Night (no relation to Eugene O'Neill) is pure romantic dream, with an hour-long tracking shot that ranks among the year's great technical and emotional achievements.
+In contrast with that picture's stark realism, Bi Gan's Long Day's Journey Into Night (no relation to Eugene O'Neill) is pure romantic dream, with an hourlong tracking shot that ranks among the year's great technical and emotional achievements.

-Similar titles, but very different movies about an outcast's lonely voyage into the unknown.
+Similar titles but very different movies about an outcast's lonely voyage into the unknown.
 Claire Denis' High Life is a hypnotically strange story of survival and sexual transgression in outer space; Terrence Malick's more grounded A Hidden Life tells the story of a World War II conscientious objector whose fight against fascism offers invaluable lessons for our own.

 Two movies about what it means to be a man without a country.
 Synonyms is Nadav Lapid's furious, formally explosive portrait of a young ex-soldier forsaking his Israeli identity for a French one, while Transit is Christian Petzold's hauntingly restrained drama about a migrant crisis that could be happening anytime, anywhere.